 Weapon Tombstone: At the end of the game, Sieg sets up one outside of St. Claire's Cathedral with Delacroix's black sword.
 For bonus points, Siela's necklace dangles from the hilt, symbolizing the couple's Together in Death status.

 Wrestler in All of Us: The Hatred legion.
 It also has an ability to catch an enemy's attack before putting a size-appropriate hurt on them: smaller foes tend to be knocked over and mashed into the ground, while some of the few enemies larger than them usually get a single (but painful) slam.
 They also like giving a "Come get some" style taunt after being ordered to attack.

 You Are Not Alone: Arcia tells Sieg this in the epilogue as he angsts over the deaths of Delacroix and Siela.

-You Killed My Brother: Arcia's grudge against Delacroix, although she eventually forsakes it to a take a crack at playing negotiator between Sieg and Delacroix.
+You Killed My Brother and Family: Arcia's grudge against Delacroix, although she eventually forsakes it to a take a crack at playing negotiator between Sieg and Delacroix.
 It doesn't work.

 Zerg Rush: Generators will send monsters toward you wave by wave.

 Sieg's legions (i.e. Guilt, Flawed and Hatred) also work this way, especially in Active Hearts mode.